-- A large, skilled labor pool in San Bernardino County, California, and in neighboring Clark County, Nevada, is available for construction and operation of the project. - 2.
-The ISEGS project owner has executed a Project Labor Agreement with 50 Southern California labor unions to provide the majority of project

-- construction workers from the Inland Empire areas of San Bernardino and Riverside Counties. - Over the four-year construction period, an average of approximately 474 daily construction workers, with a peak daily workforce of 959, will be required depending on the month and phase of development. - 4.
+- 1. A large, skilled labor pool in San Bernardino County, California, and in neighboring Clark County, Nevada, is available for construction and operation of the project. - 2.
+The ISEGS project owner has executed a Project Labor Agreement with 50 Southern California labor unions to provide the majority of project construction workers from the Inland Empire areas of San Bernardino and Riverside Counties. - Over the four-year construction period, an average of approximately 474 daily construction workers, with a peak daily workforce of 959, will be required depending on the month and phase of development. - 4.
 The project will hire about 90 permanent, full-time employees from the local area for project operations. - 5.
-The project will not cause an influx of a significant number of construction or operation workers to permanently relocate to the local area because most of the workers hired through the Project Labor Agreement would reside within commuting distance of the site. - 6.
-There is an adequate supply of hotels/motels and rental properties within the project vicinity to accommodate workers who stay in the area temporarily during the week and commute to their homes on the weekend. - 7.
+The project will not cause an influx of a significant number of construction or operation workers to permanently relocate to the local area because most of the workers hired through the Project Labor Agreement would reside within commuting distance of the site.

+- 6. There is an adequate supply of hotels/motels and rental properties within the project vicinity to accommodate workers who stay in the area temporarily during the week and commute to their homes on the weekend. - 7.
 The project will not result in significant adverse effects on local employment, housing, schools, public utilities, parks and recreation, law enforcement, or emergency services. - 8.
 The total capital costs of the ISEGS are estimated (in 2007 dollars) at \$300 million for Phase II, \$280 million for Phase III. - 9.
 Construction payrolls are estimated (in 2007 dollars) at \$57.7 million for Phase I, \$57.1million for Phase II, and \$82.3 million for Phase III. - 10.
 The anticipated construction payrolls, the local purchases of materials and supplies, and the sales tax revenues generated by the expenditures will have a temporary beneficial impact on the economies of San Bernardino and Clark Counties. - 11.
 When all three phases of ISEGS are completed, the project will provide an annual operations payroll of approximately \$5.4 million (2007 dollars) and an operations and maintenance budget estimated at \$340,500 (2007 dollars). - 12.
 The project will generate property tax revenues of approximately \$2.2 million (2007 dollars) per year for San Bernardino County. - 13.
-The project owner will pay a one-time statutory school development fee of at least \$3,195 to the Baker Valley Unified School District pursuant to Education Code Section 17620.

-- 14. The project will provide direct, indirect, and induced economic benefits to San Bernardino County and surrounding communities. - 15.
-As a result of the updated, smaller footprint for ISEGS Phase III, the number of employees and the potential economic benefits would be reduced proportionately; however, since there are no project-related socioeconomic impacts, the smaller footprint does not change that finding. - 16.
-The minority and low-income population densities, respectively, within a six-mile radius of the project site do not exceed the 50 percent threshold for a screening level environmental justice analysis. - 17.
-The project will not create disproportionate impacts on minority and/or low-income populations because the mitigated project does not result in any significant health or environmental impacts to any population in the project vicinity. - 18.
-Construction and operation of the project will not result in any direct, indirect, or cumulative significant adverse socioeconomic impacts.
+The project owner will pay a one-time statutory school development fee of at least \$3,195 to the Baker Valley Unified School District pursuant to Education Code Section 17620. - 14.
+The project will provide direct, indirect, and induced economic benefits to San Bernardino County and surrounding communities. - 15.
+The minority and low-income population densities, respectively, within a six-mile radius of the project site do not exceed the 50 percent threshold for a screening level environmental justice analysis. - 16.
+The project will not create disproportionate impacts on minority and/or low-income populations because the mitigated project does not result in any significant health or environmental impacts to any population in the project vicinity.

+17. Construction and operation of the project will not result in any direct, indirect, or cumulative significant adverse socioeconomic impacts.